Randy has a Ph.D. in Plant Pathology from U. of Wisconsin and practices his craft at universities and USDA-Agricultural Research Service.

 If you notice that your plants are growing poorly, one of the causes could be the presence of microscopic nematodes in the soil.
 Nematodes that damage plants do so by feeding on the plant.
-Most plant parasitic nematodes feed on plant roots.
+Most plant-parasitic nematodes feed on plant roots.
 Some of the characteristics of these nematodes are mentioned below.

 Characteristics of Plant Parasitic Nematodes

 Nematodes are microscopic roundworms, some of which are beneficial and some are parasitic.
-Plant parasitic nematodes have mouth parts (hollow stylets) that allow them to penetrate plant tissue to feed off of them.
+Plant parasitic nematodes have mouthparts (hollow stylets) that allow them to penetrate plant tissue to feed off of them.
 These stylets function like hypodermic needles, taking in plant sap.
 Nematodes also secrete chemicals that support their parasitizing of the plant tissue, circumventing plant defense mechanisms and sometimes causing severe tissue deformity (as in the case of root-knot nematodes).

-There are plant parasitic nematodes that penetrate and live within root tissue, like root-knot and cyst species; and, there are other ectoparasitic species that cause damage by feeding on the external root tissues, like sting, dagger and lesion nematodes.
+There are plant parasitic nematodes that penetrate and live within root tissue, like root-knot and cyst species; and, there are other ectoparasitic species that cause damage by feeding on the external root tissues, like sting, dagger, and lesion nematodes.
 An example of the type of damage caused by root-knot nematodes is shown in the photo above.

 Factors Favoring Plant Infection by Nematodes

 Sometimes nematodes can infect plants, causing little observable damage to the plant.
 Stunting will be a good early indicator of infection.
 Other times, they can cause a severe debilitation of the plant and death.
-The amount of damage caused is related to the susceptibility of the plant variety, the soil environment, the relative density of nematodes per volume of soil and the presence of other disease-causing organisms.
+The amount of damage caused is related to the susceptibility of the plant variety, the soil environment, the relative density of nematodes per volume of soil, and the presence of other disease-causing organisms.

 A common designation for tomatoes that are resistant to various diseases is VFN, which means it is resistant to Verticillium and Fusarium will fungi and to Nematodes.
-The letter "N" will therefore tell you if a cultivar has resistance.
+The letter "N" will, therefore, tell you if a cultivar has resistance.
 You don't have to grow a resistant variety all the time, but if there is a history of disease problems where you are growing plants, select an appropriate cultivar with resistance.

 Nematode Damage to the Plant Root System

-The following video shows roots that are damaged by various types of nematodes, as well as the methods for taking, storing and sending soil samples to your state extension laboratories.
+The following video shows roots that are damaged by various types of nematodes as well as the methods for taking, storing, and sending soil samples to your state extension laboratories.
 These laboratories can identify plant disease pathogens and tell you if nematodes are causing plant damage.

 How to Recognize Nematode Problems on Roots